An Timeline of How Plasma Cutting Began:

 InnerLogic releases the SR45i (45 A) inverter plasma cutting system – their first of many more plasma systems to come.

 During the decade from 1990 to 2000, the plasma cutting market grew by fifty (50) times.
 Komatsu in Japan introduced their 90 Amp Fine Plasma system.
-The world’s first high definition plasma system providing a narrow-cut kerf and extremely square cut edge on metals up to 1/2” thickness.
+This was the world’s first high definition plasma system providing a narrow-cut kerf and extremely square cut edge on metals up to 1/2” thickness.

-Thermal Dynamics launches the Merlin PAK15XC (150A) dual gas plasma system with hand and machine torches.
+Thermal Dynamics launched the Merlin PAK15XC (150A) dual gas plasma system with hand and machine torches.

 Hypertherm launches the MAX200 (200A) dual gas plasma cutting system with hand and machine torches.
 Hypertherm released and patented the LongLife Oxygen process.
 This was achieved using nitrogen as the arc starting gas and then switching to oxygen for the actual cutting process.
 The nitrogen starting gas along with arc current ramping at the beginning and end of the cutting process contributed to longer consumable parts life than experienced with conventional oxygen plasma cutting.